 Policy excess For insurance intermediaries and home finance intermediaries, see MIPRU 3.2.10-14R.
 For personal investment firms , see IPRU(INV) 13.1.25R.
 Increased excess(es) for specific business types (only in relation to business you have undertaken in the past or will undertake during the period covered by the policy) If the prescribed excess limit is exceeded for a type or types of business, the type(s) of business to which the increased excess applies and the amount(s) of the increased excess should be stated here (Some typical business types include pensions, endowments, FSAVCs, splits/zeroes, precipice bonds, income drawdown, lifetime mortgages , discretionary management.)
 Policy exclusion(s) (only in relation to exclusions you have had in the or will have during the period covered by the policy) If there are any exclusions in the firm's PII policy which relate to any types of businesses or activities that the firm has carried out either in the past or during the lifetime of the policy, enter the business type(s) to which the exclusions relate here.
 (Some typical business types include pensions, endowments, FSAVCs, splits/zeroes, precipice bonds, income drawdown, lifetime mortgages, discretionary management.)
 Start Date The date the current cover began.
 End Date The date the current cover expires Insurer name (please select from the drop-down list) The firm should select the name of the insurance undertaking or Lloyd's syndicate providing cover.
-If the PII provider is not listed you should select 'other' and enter the name of the insurance undertaking or Lloyd's syndicate providing cover in the free-text box. undertaking or Lloyd's syndicate providing cover Annual income as stated on the most recent proposal form undertaking or Lloyd's syndicate providing cover in the free-text box.
-If a policy is underwritten by more than one insurance undertaking or Lloyd's syndicate, you should select 'multiple' and state the names of all the insurance undertakings or Lloyd's syndicates amount for all PII policies) as applicable.
+If the PII provider is not listed you should select 'other' and enter the name of the insurance undertaking or Lloyd's syndicate providing cover in the free-text box.
+If a policy is underwritten by more than one insurance undertaking or Lloyd's syndicate, you should select 'multiple' and state the names of all the insurance undertakings or Lloyd's syndicates in the free-text box.
+Annual income as stated on the most recent proposal form This should be the income as stated on the firm's most recent PII proposal form.
+For a personal investment firm , this is relevant income arising from all of the firm's activities for the last accounting year before the policy began or was renewed ( IPRU(INV) 13.1.8R).
+For insurance intermediaries and mortgage intermediaries this is the annual income given in the firm's most recent annual financial statement from the relevant regulated activity or activities ( MIPRU 4.3.1R to 4.3.3R).

+amount for all PII policies) as applicable.
 The total of additional capital (i.e. in relation to all of the firm's PII policies) should have been reported under 'additional capital requirements for PII' and/or 'additional own funds for PII' in Section D1.
 Amount of additional capital resources required for policy exclusion(s) Personal investment firms only - this should be calculated in line with IPRU(INV) 13.1.23R.
 The total of additional capital resources (i.e. in relation to all of the firm's PII policies) should have been reported under 'additional capital requirements for PII' and/or 'additional capital resources for PII' in section D1.
 Total of additional capital resources required Personal investment firms only - this is the same figure as in section D1, representing the total of additional capital resources required under IPRU(INV) 13.1.23R to 13.1.27R for all of the firm's PII policies.
 Total of readily realisable capital resources Personal investment firms only - you should state here the total of the own funds reported in section D. Excess/deficit of readily realisable own funds This field is no longer relevant.